-To show the ease of how people could use their app for online banking, TPBank worked with Google to uncover behavioral trends among its desired consumer base of young, finance-ready users.
+To show the ease of how people could use their app for online banking, TPBank worked with Google to uncover behavioral trends and millennial banking insights and opportunities among its desired consumer base of young, finance-ready users.
 Through the data, TPBank chose to work with Son Tung M-TP, a popular YouTube music artist, and deployed a multi-channel Blast media strategy centred around video creative that featured the Vietnamese singer-songwriter.

 As a result of the campaign, 40% of TPBank’s new app users were made up of youth aged from 18 to 24 years old.
 Through sustained attention with both Google Search and Apps campaigns, part of their Blast media strategy, TPBank achieved over 100 million ad impressions, branded search grew by 50%, and brand consideration metrics increased by 9%.